awesomeerictech/DigitalBloom_AI_Programme/README.md

 ## 📖 Publications — *Intelligence on Purpose*

-> Intelligence becomes meaningful when it is used with purpose, courage, and care.
+> **Intelligence was never the point.
+Purpose is.**

+DigitalBloom AI Programme has published <a href="./PUBLICATIONS.md"><em>Intelligence on Purpose</em></a> — a practical, community-rooted guide to using artificial intelligence for real work.
+Written for the **trader, the health worker, the manager, and the builder**, rather than the specialist alone, the book takes the reader from the foundations of giving effective instructions to the design and use of full agentic systems.

+Across **44 chapters and 6 parts**, it brings together the grammar of instruction, a complete library of **41 frameworks and 22 techniques**, the architecture of reasoning, retrieval, agents, and governance, and the machine learning and software engineering beneath modern AI systems.
+It then moves into the working enterprise — from **marketing, finance, and funding to broader organisational applications** — before widening the lens to community, sector, and institutional use.

+The book closes as a practical working reference, with **100 complete project briefs** and a gallery of **more than 2,000 real-life examples**.
+Every claim is dated and marked for what it is, keeping the focus not on AI as a spectacle, but on what intelligence can accomplish when deliberately directed toward useful work.

-DigitalBloom has published <a href="./PUBLICATIONS.md"><em>Intelligence on Purpose</em></a> — a thoughtful exploration of intelligence, purpose, and the human responsibility to use AI knowledge in ways that create meaningful change.
-Written by Eric Muhoro Muchiri, it is available on Amazon in Kindle, paperback, and hardcover editions for anyone interested in the intersection of intelligence, purpose, and community transformation.
+Written by Eric Muhoro Muchiri, *Intelligence on Purpose* is available on Amazon in Kindle, paperback, and hardcover editions for anyone looking to move from simply understanding AI to **using it with structure, judgment, and purpose**.

 <a href="https://www.amazon.com/dp/B0HC77J12P"><img src="https://img.shields.io/badge/📖%20Buy%20Kindle%20Edition-FF9900?style=for-the-badge&logo=amazon&logoColor=white" alt="Buy Kindle Edition"/></a>
 <a href="https://read.amazon.com/sample/B0HC77J12P?clientId=share"><img src="https://img.shields.io/badge/📄%20Read%20Kindle%20Sample-232F3E?style=for-the-badge&logo=amazon&logoColor=white" alt="Read Kindle Sample"/></a>